-The main connections we have listed here with explanations of their uses and guides so you can easily identify them on your own structural engineers’ drawings!
+We have listed the main connections here with explanations of their uses and guides so you can easily identify them on your own structural engineers’ drawings.

 Base plates are connections that sit at the base of columns and disperse the weight bearing on the column out to a large area onto a concrete pad or foundation.
 The base plates are welded to the column and are either anchored or bolted to the concrete pad through predrilled holes.There will then be a dry-pack poured into the gap left between the concrete and the base plate to reduce vibrations and maintain structural integrity and counterbalances any distortion in either material over time.

 End plates are used to secure the end of the beam to a wall.
 This is welded to the beam and comes with drilled holes in order to fix them to walls, with rawl plugs and bolts.